darron/servicenarc/README.markdown

 TODO
 ----

-2. Email status of all Services and their individual Node states each day to each user.
 4. Upon deleting of a Service, delete all Redis data with it.
 5. Show more historical data on a / service / node basis.
 Redis only stores 30 / service / node - we don't care more than that.
 6. Show time sequence trend